Skip to main content

 I had to let the glue from the previous step dry for a bit before screwing the acrylic diffuser onto the assembly since the two mounting rings would slide around under the pressure of trying this.

-18. Locate the 3D printed shell back.
+12. Locate the 3D printed shell back.
 Orient the shell back such that the opening is pointing up and the flat edge faces towards you.
 See the first image.
-Gently insert the PCB assembly into the shell back, keeping the "ECEG 201" label pointing to the top protruding nub of the shell back.
+Gently insert the PCB assembly into the shell back, keeping the ESP32 module pointing towards the top of the shell back where the two large holes are.
+The stepper motor wires should be pointing down towards the flat bottom of the shall back.
+See the first image.
 Place the shell front onto the shell back, aligning all of the various tabs with the PCB assembly.
 The magnets in both the shell back and shell front should align properly and the opposite poles should keep the shell front in place.

 • Locate the 3D printed shell back.
 Orient the shell back such that the opening is pointing up and the flat edge faces towards you.
 See the first image.

-• Gently insert the PCB assembly into the shell back, keeping the "ECEG 201" label pointing to the top protruding nub of the shell back.
+• Gently insert the PCB assembly into the shell back, keeping the ESP32 module pointing towards the top of the shell back where the two large holes are.
+The stepper motor wires should be pointing down towards the flat bottom of the shall back.
+See the first image.

 • Place the shell front onto the shell back, aligning all of the various tabs with the PCB assembly.
 The magnets in both the shell back and shell front should align properly and the opposite poles should keep the shell front in place.